-Benefit Description You pay Non-routine outpatient mental health and substance abuse benefits (cont.)
-High Option Partial Hospitalization Program (PHP) (also referred to as day care) - an outpatient treatment program that may be freestanding or Hospital-based and provides services at least five hours per day, four days per week.
+You pay Non-routine outpatient benefits (cont.)
+High Option Electroconvulsive Therap brain to induce a seizure, us Nothing Partial Hospitalization Program (PHP) (also referred to as day care) - an outpatient treatment program that may be freestanding or Hospital-based and provides services at least five hours per day, four days per week.
 Members may be admitted directly to this level of care, or transferred from inpatient care following acute stabilization.
 Nothing An episode of care is the date from which you are admitted to the partial hospitalization program in a facility to the date you are discharged or voluntarily leave treatment.
 Any services received between these two dates constitute an episode of care.
 If you need to be readmitted at a later date, this would constitute another episode of care.
 Applied Behavior Analysis (ABA) Therapy / Behavioral Health Treatment (BHT) - Professional services and treatment programs, including applied behavior analysis and evidence-based intervention programs that develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism.
-Nothing ABA/BHT is covered when prescribed by a Physician or licensed psychologist who is a Plan Provider and the treatment is provided under a treatment plan prescribed by an MHSA Participating Provider.
-ABA/BHT must be prior authorized by the MHSA and obtained from MHSA Participating Providers.
-ABA/BHT used for the purposes of providing respite, day care, or educational services, or to reimburse a parent for participation in the treatment is not covered.
-Inpatient services High Option Benefits are provided for inpatient hospital and professional services in connection with acute hospitalization and residential care admission for treatment of Mental Health Conditions or Substance Abuse Conditions. \$200 per day up to 3 days Inpatient services for the treatment of mental health and substance abuse must be prior authorized by the MHSA.
-Preauthorization Prior authorization is required for all non-emergency mental health and substance abus hospital admissions including acute inpatient care and residental care.
-Non-routine outpatient mental health services, including, but not limited to, Behavior Health Treatment, Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), Electroconvulsive Therapy (ECT), Psychological Testing and Transcranial Magnetic Stimulation (TMS) must also be prior authorized by the MHSA.
-Intensive Outpatient Program esting and Transcranial To be eligible to receive these benefits you must follow your approved treatment all the following authorization processes: To obtain an authorization, call Blue Shield's Mental Health Services Administ (MHSA) at 877-263-9952.
-You should continue to identify yourself as a Blue S member and use your Blue Shield identification card and identification number contacting the MHSA or its participating providers. our approved treatment plan and yourself as a Blue Shield Your health care provider should contact Blue Shield's Me Administrator (MHSA) at 877-263-9952 to obtain information network, obtaining an authorization for your treatment, or MHSA's clinical staff about issues related to this benefit or ation about joining the MHSA to speak with a member of
+Nothing ABA/BHT is covered when Plan Provider and the treatr MHSMD Participating Providing from MHSMD Pa providing respite, day care, participation in the treatment Inpatient services High Option Benefits are provided for inpatient hospital and professional services in connection with acute hospitalization and residential care admission for treatment of Mental Health Conditions or Misuse Disorder Conditions. \$200 per day up to 3 days Inpatient services for the treatment of mental health and substance misuse must be prior authorized by the MHSA.
+Preauthorization Prior authorization is required for all non-emergency mental health and substance misus hospital admissions including acute inpatient care and residental care.
+Non-routine outpatient mental health services, including, but not limited to, Behavioral Health Treatment, Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), Electroconvulsive Therapy (ECT), Psychological Testing and Transcranial Magnetic Stimulation (TMS) must also be prior authorized by the MHSA.
+To be eligible to receive these benefits you must follow your approved treatment plan all the following authorization processes: ur approved treatment plan and To obtain an authorization, call Blue Shield's Mental Health Services Administrator (MHSA) at 877-263-9952.
+You should continue to identify yourself as a Blue Shield member and use your Blue Shield identification card and identification numbers wh contacting the MHSA or its participating providers.
+Your health care provider should contact Blue Shield's Mental Health Services Administrator (MHSA) at 877-263-9952 to obtain information about joining the MH network, obtaining an authorization for your treatment, or to speak with a member of MHSA's clinical staff about issues related to this benefit or your care. yourself as a Blue Shield tion about joining the MHSA to speak with a member of